Jump to content

 Challenge

 The blockchain and cryptocurrencies can be complex and difficult to understand.
-Because of its global influence it’s important to make them accessible for discussion and use.
+Because of its global influence it is important to make them accessible for discussion and use.

 Potential users face many options for currencies, wallets, and services and require knowledge to avoid errors.